Inclusive fluxes of secondary air-shower particles: Results discussions

-Figure~\ref{figure6} shows the charge ratio $\mu^+/\mu^-$ as a function of the momentum of atmospheric muons at the ground level calculated by CORSIKA using the different hadronic interaction model combinations along with the experimental data collection~\cite{ParticleDataGroup:2022pth}.
+Figure~\ref{figure5} shows the charge ratio $\mu^+/\mu^-$ as a function of the momentum of atmospheric muons at the ground level calculated by CORSIKA using the different hadronic interaction model combinations along with the experimental data collection~\cite{ParticleDataGroup:2022pth}.
 The original references of experimental data are BESS~\cite{haino2004measurements}, CMS~\cite{CMS:2010yju}, MINOS~\cite{MINOS:2007laz}, OPERA~\cite{OPERA:2010cos} and L3+C~\cite{L3:2004sed}.
+The jump in the momentum around 20 GeV/$c$ is due to the transition between low and high energy models.
+Muon charge ratio is more than 1 because there are more $\pi^+$ than $\pi^-$ produced in the shower due to the positive charge of the proton.
+In the higher momentum side, the increase in the charge ratio is due to the associated production of strange particles, neutral lambda and positively charged kaons which decay to positive pions and muons.
+Muon charge ratio as a function of momentum is very important to know the underlying physics of hadronic interactions in the atmosphere and production of various hadrons in different fraction and energy.
 The combination of models [F] FLUKA $\&$ SIBYLL gives the best results for the muon charge ratio in the given momentum range as compared to other model combinations.

-Figure~\ref{figure7} shows the charge ratio $\mu^+/\mu^-$ as a function of zenith angle of atmospheric muons for momentum $p>0.5$ GeV/$c$ at the ground level calculated by CORSIKA using different hadronic interaction model combinations, [A] GHEISHA \& QGSJET, [B] UrQMD \& QGSJET, [C] UrQMD \& QGSJET-II, [D] GHEISHA \& SIBYLL, [E] UrQMD \& SIBYLL, [F] FLUKA \& SIBYLL.
+Figure~\ref{figure6} shows the charge ratio $\mu^+/\mu^-$ as a function of zenith angle of atmospheric muons for momentum $p>0.5$ GeV/$c$ at the ground level calculated by CORSIKA using different hadronic interaction model combinations, [A] GHEISHA \& QGSJET, [B] UrQMD \& QGSJET, [C] UrQMD \& QGSJET-II, [D] GHEISHA \& SIBYLL, [E] UrQMD \& SIBYLL, [F] FLUKA \& SIBYLL.
 Integer numbers are added to models other than [A] as shown to separate the results.
 Most of the models give charge ratio around 1.2 and which remains almost flat as a function of zenith angle but slightly increases towards higher angles (60-80 degrees) for the models [A], [C], [D] and [E].
 The results can be compared with measured data.
+As the shower traverses larger path at higher zenith angles the number of hadronic interactions and production of particles will be different which can contribute differently in the muon charge ratio.
+The ratio increases towards higher zenith angle as the contribution from higher energy particles which could cross the larger length.
+It will be interesting to have muon charge measurements as a function of zenith angle.